Beohar Rammanohar Sinha

-Beohar Rammanohar Sinha (15 June 1929 – 25 October 2007) was an Indian artist who is very well known for his illustrations in the original final manuscript of Constitution of India, including the complete Preamble-page, which was brought to fruition in 1949 as one of the most beautiful Constitutions in the world in addition to being the most comprehensive one.
+Beohar Rammanohar Sinha (15 June 1929 – 25 October 2007) was an Indian artist who is very well known for illuminating the original final manuscript of Constitution of India, including the complete Preamble-page, which was brought to fruition in 1949 as one of the most beautiful Constitutions in the world in addition to being the most comprehensive one.
 He is also known as a cultural ambassador of India who disseminated Indian art in the Far East, and brought Oriental Art to India.
 His works are housed in numerous prestigious public and private collections throughout the world and his murals still adorn the walls and gigantic dome of Jabalpur's historic Shaheed-Smarak or Martyrs'-Memorial Auditorium even after more than half a century, though now demanding conservation.
+By way of a registered Will, he bequeathed his entire creative legacy and collection of works of art to his son Dr Anupam Sinha who has since relocated from Canada to India.

 Rammanohar always signed his artworks in the cursive Devanagari-script, either in short Ram or in full Rammanohar, but rarely scribed his surname.
 Most of his later paintings bear a unique red seal with his surname Sinha, primarily in Devanagari-script but also sometimes in the Pinyin-script, in addition to his said signatures in ink.